Institutional Animal Care and Use Committee

 San Diego State University (SDSU) is committed to ensuring the humane care and use of all vertebrate animals associated with its research and teaching programs.
 Federal laws and policies, such as the federal Animal Welfare Act, regulate the use of animals in teaching and research.
-The IACUC is housed within the Division of Research Affairs.
+The IACUC is housed within Research Support Services.
 The Vice President for Research is the "Institutional Official" responsible for the program.
 The program assists the institution and research community in complying with its federal assurance and various policies for the use of vertebrate animals in research and teaching.

 - USDA Registration Number 93-R-0425